vlazh/node-hot-loader/README.md

 import fs from 'fs';

 export default {
-  // node-hot run the all entries in one child process.
-  // And the all entries will be with HMR support.
-  // Usually only one entry required for node application.
-  entry: {
-    server: [
-      './server/index',
-    ],
-  },

   output: {
     // Webpack can't find hot-update if output file is not directly in output.path.
     // For example, filename: 'js/[name].js' will not work.